Kingdom of Holland: Coat of arms

 Napoléon's brother Louis Bonaparte was installed as 'King of Holland' on 5 June 1806.
 Originally the arms of the new kingdom were to be like those of the Kingdom of Italy: an eagle bearing a shield, with the arms of the United Netherlands, the lion, now royally crowned.
 In December 1806, in Paris, A. Renodi designed arms quartering the Napoléonic eagle with the lion of the United Netherlands.
 Around the shield was the French Order of the Grand Eagle.
 Behind the shield are crossed sceptres, typical for Napoleonic heraldry, and above the shield, Napoleon's star.

 A few months later, on 20 May 1807, King Louis – now called "Lodewijk" – altered these arms, adding a helmet, leaving out his brother's star, and replacing the Grand Eagle with his own Dutch Order of the Union and the old Dutch devise "Unity makes strength" around the shield.
-Exemplary for the innovation in Napoleon's heraldry are the two hands coming out of clouds from behind the shield holding swords, designating King Louis as Connétable de France.
+Exemplary for the innovation in Napoleon's heraldry are the two hands coming out of clouds from behind the shield holding swords, designating King Louis as Connétable de France (Constable of France).